borglab/gtsam/GTSAM-Concepts.md

 For Lie groups, the `exponential map` above is the most obvious mapping: it associates straight lines in the tangent space with geodesics on the manifold (and it's inverse, the log map).
-However, there are two cases in which we deviate from this:
+However, there are several cases in which we deviate from this:

 However, the exponential map is unnecessarily expensive for use in optimization.
 Hence, in GTSAM there is the option to provide a cheaper chart by means of the `ChartAtOrigin` struct in a class.
 This is done for *SE(2)*, *SO(3)* and *SE(3)* (see `Pose2`, `Rot3`, `Pose3`)

 Most Lie groups we care about are *Matrix groups*, continuous sub-groups of *GL(n)*, the group of *n x n* invertible matrices.
 In this case, a lot of the derivatives calculations needed can be standardized, and this is done by the `LieGroup` superclass.
 You only need to provide an `AdjointMap` method.

+A CRTP helper class `LieGroup` is available that can take a class and create some of the Lie group methods automatically.
+The class needs:

+* operator* : implements group operator
+* inverse: implements group inverse
+* AdjointMap: maps tangent vectors according to group element
+* Expmap/Logmap: exponential map and its inverse
+* ChartAtOrigin: struct where you define Retract/Local at origin

+To use, simply derive, but also say `using LieGroup<Class,N>::inverse` so you get an inverse with a derivative.

+Finally, to create the traits automatically you can use `internal::LieGroupTraits<Class>`

 Vector Space
 ------------